 Test drivers spend extensive time behind the wheel of the vehicles, conducting real-world testing, driving them on highways, back roads, as well as off-road and race tracks when applicable.

 It’s always a bit of a reliability gamble when it comes to newly introduced models.
-First-generation cars are likely pioneering technology and manufacturing practices for an automaker, and the results could be great or woeful.
+First-generation cars are likely pioneering technology and manufacturing practices for an automaker, and the results could be great or woeful depending on the user experience and other criteria.
 Fortunately, auto brands don’t build new vehicles on a whim — the average development cycle for a new model is three to five years.
+That’s critical time spent perfecting and optimizing a new vehicle model.

-In that time, automakers research the competition, secure partners, develop internals, choose construction materials, assemble prototypes, and put hundreds of thousands of miles on pre-production test mules.
-If a modern car is discovered to have a fault after it goes on sale, chances are, it’s a quick fix that is facilitated through a recall at your local dealer.
+To elaborate on the process, automakers will research the competition, secure partners, develop internals, choose construction materials, assemble prototypes, and put hundreds of thousands of miles on pre-production test mules — all during that time frame.
+If a manufacturer discovers that one of its modern cars has a fault after it goes on sale, chances are, it’s a quick fix facilitated through a recall at your local dealer.
 Additionally, as the automotive industry relies more heavily on vehicle software, updates will be made via the cloud, while your car sits in the garage.